weskamm/ol3vectortiles/README.md

 # terrestris vectortiles
-A simple library that makes use of MapBox vectortiles from OpenStreetMap data.
+A simple library that makes use of free available world-wide terrestris vectortiles in MapBox MVT format from OpenStreetMap data.

 The main method `getOSMLayer` creates an openlayers VectorTile Layer, which you can use straight in your openlayers application.